byalamarthi/StockExcelAddin/README.md

 Click on GetStockValue button in ribbon for the respective stock prices to appear in corresponding columns.

 The API call is restricted to 5 calls in a minute.

+The application is created with Visual Studio 2019 and .Net framework 4.0